SFB1252/llm-workshop/README.md

 The website is automatically deployed to: https://sfb1252.github.io/llm-workshop/

 ## New Features
-The website now includes detailed speaker pages with abstracts and biographies:
+The website now includes speaker pages with abstracts and biographies:
 - Sam Boeve
 - Tatjana Scheffler
 - Mark Dingemanse
-- Afra Alishahi

 Each speaker page can be accessed from the main page and contains information about their talk and background.